awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/inference-detect-anomalies.md

 ### Segmentation model<a name="inference-response-segmentation"></a>

 If your model is an [Image segmentation model](understanding.md#ud-image-segmentation), the response includes classification information and segmentation information, such as an image mask and anomaly types\.
 Classification information is calculated separately from segmentation information and you shouldn't assume a relationship between them\.
-For example code, see [Segmentation](inference-determine-anomaly-state.md#inference-segmentation)\.
+For example code, see [Segmentation](inference-determine-anomaly-state.md#inference-segmentation) and [Showing classification and segmentation information](inference-display-information.md)\.
 + **IsAnomalous** \(classification\) – A Boolean indicator that classifies the image as either normal or anomalous\.
 + **Confidence** \(classification\) – The confidence that Amazon Lookout for Vision has in the accuracy of the classification of the image \(`IsAnomalous`\)\. `Confidence` is a floating point value between 0 and 1\.
 A higher value indicates a higher confidence\.
 + **Source** – Information about the image passed to `DetectAnomalies`\.